surniaulula/wpsso/readme.txt

 	* Removed the Google Plus Profile option check in All In One SEO settings (now deprecated).
 * *Bugfixes*
 	* Fixed block editor global variable definition by changing "const" to "var" ([issue from GitHub](https://github.com/siteorigin/siteorigin-panels/issues/677)).
-	* Fixed the selection of a Schema Organization, LocalBusiness, or Person type (or sub-type) in the Document SSO metabox, without selecting an Organization, LocalBusiness, or Person to fetch additional information.
+	* Fixed markup when selecting an Schema Organization, LocalBusiness, and Person type (or sub-type) in the Document SSO metabox, without specifying an Organization, LocalBusiness, or Person to get additional information about the Organization, LocalBusiness, and Person.
 * *Developer Notes*
 	* None.